IPS-Eye-White

 A woman was the first to see the resurrected Christ (John 20).

-The prophetess Anna, an elderly widow who lived in the temple, was the first to do so when Jesus was yet a baby.
+The prophetess Anna was an elderly widow who lived in the temple when Jesus was yet a baby.
 While she may, or may not, have foretold future events, she recognized Jesus (possibly at the time Simeon was holding Him) and came up and began thanking God.
 The account further says, Anna "continued to speak of Him to all those who were looking for the redemption of Jerusalem".
 In other words this woman was a spokesperson of the Lord, proclaiming Jesus to all who looked for redemption.
 The "all" would of course include men, which means it could very well be said that Anna taught men about Christ.

 Women In The Early Church